Brockville (Ontario) Drivers

 Safety – the main thing will be safety, of course, completely on each driver's individual recognizance.
 This is not a club or any formal type of organization, the events not being sanctioned by any recognized body.
 The drives are nothing more than an offer to join others for an occasional motor excursion.
 I explicitly assume no liability whatsoever.
 I intend these, speaking only for myself, as 100% alcohol-free events.

-Destinations – so far (early days) the drives have been every week or two, for coffee, and more recently for lunch.
-We have driven for times of from 30 minutes to 2 hours each way, plus breaks.
+Destinations – so far (early days) the drives have been weekly to monthly, for coffee, and more recently for lunch.
+We have driven for times of from 30 minutes to over 2 hours each way, plus breaks.

-Routes – I have been finding back-roads routes, no major highways, and have done my durndest to avoid badly bumpy roads, and strive mightily never to drive on gravel roads at all.
+Routes – With help from other drivers, we have been finding back-roads routes, no major highways, and I have done my durndest to avoid badly bumpy roads, and strive mightily never to drive on gravel roads at all.
 Without pre-driving the routes, surprises can happen (and have done so) — all manageable so far, but not always ideal.

-So far, we have been meeting informally, for departure, in the 1000 Islands Mall parking lot, between Gabriel Pizza and Staples.
+So far, we have been meeting informally, for departure, most often in the 1000 Islands Mall parking lot, between Gabriel Pizza and Staples.

 Notification – Contact me if and when you would like to be on a (very private) notification list.
 I will attempt to contact interested parties individually, once, and anything further will only be with your explicit permission.
 Notifications could be through email, or potentially through an email list service such as MailChimp (could be necessary as numbers grow).
 I have also been posting notices on my personal FB-account.